YanKlInnomme/FoundryVTT-k4lt-fr/README.md

 # k4lt-fr module for Foundry VTT
 Enhance your gaming experience with this French module for the 'KULT: Divinity Lost (4th Edition)' (k4lt) game system on Foundry VTT.

-This digital adaptation is unofficial content of KULT: Divinity Lost, allowed by the content policy of Helmgast (https://helmgast.se/en/meta/fan-content-policy).

 If you appreciate the module and have the means to do so, you can support me by offering me a coffee on Buy Me a Coffee (https://www.buymeacoffee.com/yank).
 Your gesture would be greatly appreciated and would help support ongoing development.
 In any case, I wish you an enriching and entertaining experience.
 Please don't hesitate to contact me to share your comments or report any problems.

+## Licenses

+This digital adaptation is unofficial content from KULT: Divinity Lost, licensed under the [Helmgast Content Policy](https://helmgast.se/en/meta/fan-content-policy).
+In addition, this project includes:

+- **Content and logo**: [Kult Divinity Lost] (https://kultdivinitylost.com/) is © 2021 Cabinet Licensing LLC and the French translation is © 2021 [Arkhane Asylum Publishing](https://arkhane-asylum.fr/).
+All rights reserved.
+Portions of this project protected by this copyright may not be distributed commercially or freely.
+This includes illustrations, logo and text covered by copyright.

+- **Source code**: All source code _(javascript, css, etc.)_ is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

+- **Foundry VTT**: The project is created in accordance with the [Foundry VTT Limited License Agreement for Module Development](https://foundryvtt.com/article/license/).

 ## Prerequisites